kevinxiong518/interview-question2/README.md

 Implementation:

 - ArrayPermutationController
-It maps the request url to the corresponding service method and validate the query parameters if necessary.
+maps the request url to the corresponding service method and validate the query parameters if necessary.

-1. storeArray:
+1. storeArray
-Receives numbers as a string of comma separated values, a 400 response will be returned if numbers parameter is not present.
+receives numbers as a string of comma separated values, a 400 response will be returned if numbers parameter is not present.
 Numbers param will be passed in and validated before we store it into memory, a 400 response will be returned if any non-integer value found in numbers.

-2. getPermutationById:
+2. getPermutationById
-Receives ID as a long type if it's not present or its value is not valid, a 400 response will be returned.
+receives ID as a long type if it's not present or its value is not valid, a 400 response will be returned.
 The value is passed into the service method which returns a random permutation of the array with that ID.